natesire/mnemonic-bot/README.md

-# Anagrams for Typos
+# Anagrams Plugged into Chatbot

-This anagram tool helps identify typos from mixed up letters.
+Chat GPT doesn't check if the anagrams are actual words.
+This is better.

 View the frontend on ReactJS at Github Pages